PinkKaito/CivicPulse/PitchDayCheatSheet.md

 > **Rule for 1-Minute Q&A:** The clock is ticking!
 Give a **15-second bullet answer**.
 State the direct fact first, then stop.
 Do not ramble!

 * **Q: Why two AI models instead of one?**
   👉 *"Single models have blind spots and hallucinate with confidence.
-We cross-audit across two different model families (DeepSeek + MiniMax) and explicitly flag when they disagree."* (12s)
+We cross-audit across two different model families (DeepSeek + MiniMax) and use a divergence engine to flag score gaps >25 points."* (13s)

-* **Q: Why decentralized on Gonka Router?**
+* **Q: How do you handle news URL links?**
-  👉 *"Fact-checking has an execution authority problem.
-Decentralized execution means no single company controls the truth, and every check outputs a verifiable Request ID receipt."* (14s)
+  👉 *"Our backend uses server-side Cheerio HTML parsing to extract clean article text in real time before passing it to the dual AI models for credibility auditing."* (13s)

-* **Q: Why does a cold check take 30–70s?**
+* **Q: What happens if a network node is slow or fails?**
-  👉 *"It queries two AI models across four hedged network calls for maximum reliability.
-Upstream caching makes repeat checks instant (~1s)—which is why our live demo was instant."* (14s)
+  👉 *"We built a 3-second intelligent hedged pipeline and cross-model failover.
+If DeepSeek is unreachable, MiniMax automatically takes over as backup."* (13s)

-* **Q: How is this different from ChatGPT?**
+* **Q: How do senior citizens use this app?**
-  👉 *"ChatGPT is a single black box model.
-CivicPulse uses dual cross-auditing models, public cryptographic receipts, 4-language support, and purpose-built red flag extraction."* (13s)
+  👉 *"It's built for zero friction—supporting 4 languages, 1-click WhatsApp share cards with verification QR codes, Sepia reading mode, High Contrast, and font scaling."* (14s)

 * **Q: What is your business model?**
   👉 *"Free public tier for citizens, B2B API licensing for telcos (SMS filtering) and banks (fraud triage), and developer middleware on Gonka Router."* (11s)